Mulberry whimsy, abstract Ilincic end London Fashion Week

 "Like feminine and masculine, sportswear with eveningwear, something luxurious with something quite accessible and everyday, and it was a combination of everything really."

-The designer said she liked to mix different things to create interesting opposites taking the colour palette from Albers and the shapes of the clothes from Sainte Phalle.
+The designer said she liked to mix different things to create interesting opposites taking the color palette from Albers and the shapes of the clothes from Sainte Phalle.

-"The colour palette came from Josef Albers, and he's known for his minimal colour combinations, which have lots of different shades of yellow, or white, honey colour, mixed with black and blue," she added.
+"The color palette came from Josef Albers, and he's known for his minimal color combinations, which have lots of different shades of yellow, or white, honey color, mixed with black and blue," she added.

 Meadham Kirchhoff presented a dramatically elaborate show entitled "A Cautionary Tale" which saw the catwalk decadently decorated with iced cakes, fresh floral bouquets and wallpapered screens printed with birds and flowers.